sebasxxiss/Github-Random-Repository/README.md

 # Github-Random-Repository
-Simple web page that gives you a random repository in any language you want This project is a JavaScript-based application that fetches and displays GitHub repositories based on selected programming languages.
+Simple web page that gives you a random repository in any language you want (project idea from https://roadmap.sh/projects/github-random-repo)
+This project is a JavaScript-based application that fetches and displays GitHub repositories based on selected programming languages.
 Users can select a language, view repository details, and refresh to get new repositories or retry fetching data in case of an error.
 Features